B33Boy/Personal_Site/_posts/2020-06-15-reducing-dimensionality-of-data.md

 The primary idea of using restricted Boltzmann machines is to take the learned output of the hidden units (which are feature detectors) and feed them into another hidden layer as visible units, and learning another time.
 This layer-by-layer learning allows "[e]ach layer of features to capture strong, high-order correlations between the activities of units in the layer below" [1].

+##### Unfolding and Training

+After pretraining, the model is "unfolded" to fit the encoder-decoder structure by finding the decoder from the encoder.
+The new weights for the decoder half of the network are transposed during the unfolding process.

+##### Results

+The pretraining data were randomly generated curves in 2D.
+The pixel intensities were non-Gaussian and between 0 and 1 ensuring that the sigmoid function could be used for output units in the auto encoder.
+The fine-tuning stage minimizes cross-entropy error [] where .

+The autoencoder is of size (28x28)-400-200-100-50-25-6 (with the decoder portion reversed).

 > [1] G. E. Hinton and R. R. Salakhutdinov, “Reducing the Dimensionality of Data with Neural Networks,” Science, vol. 313, no. 5786, p.
 504, Jul.
 2006, doi: 10.1126/science.1127647.
 [2] Ufldl.stanford.edu. n.d.
 Unsupervised Feature Learning And Deep Learning Tutorial. [online] Available at: <http://ufldl.stanford.edu/tutorial/unsupervised/Autoencoders/> [Accessed 27 June 2020].